A content platform as a joint project by ARTE in France and ZDF in Germany.

 In order to be up to date according to journalistic challenges, a method had to be found to produce motion content quickly.
 The obvious choice was a combination of pre-produced graphic assets that could be used for other purposes, and various shots of protagonists to be combined in a wide variety.
 The modularity in conception and production with the appropriate organization of the shooting had the individual use of the shot material in a wide range as a result.
 This was not only relevant for a large amount of content, but also for the bilingual use in German and French.

 One setup for a variety of possible creations

-With two top-class protagonists like Claus Kleber, a setup had to be created for the shoot, which allowed the majority of the filmed results to be carried out compactly and then one to produce the greatest possible range of video content.
+With top-class protagonists like Claus Kleber, a setup had to be created for the shoot, which allowed the majority of the filmed results to be carried out compactly and then one to produce the greatest possible range of video content.
 That means detailed planning and timing for the shooting.
 There was definitely no space for experiments!

 With an optimized workflow the motion graphics were the less time-consuming factor and nevertheless even text elements could be adjusted quickly.

 A smooth transfer from shoot to post production